Popular people derailed the nutrition policy for over half century because of their ambition, worst science, politics, business, and bias.

 Unsaturated fatty acid – Good when within limits

 A fatty acid with at least one double (-C=C-) bond in the carbon chain is an unsaturated fatty acid.
 They are generally from vegetables and seeds, less stable and high in omega 6.
 Unsaturated fats are of two types; they are mono and polyunsaturated.
 Monounsaturated fatty acids have only one double (-C=C-) bond in the carbon chain.
-Whereas, polyunsaturated fatty acids do have two or more double bonds (-C=C-C-C=C-).
+Whereas polyunsaturated fatty acids do have two or more double bonds (-C=C-C-C=C-).

 Clinical studies have shown dietary intake of n-3 polyunsaturated fatty acid reduce pain.
 It reduces pain from rheumatoid arthritis, dysmenorrhea, inflammatory bowel disease, and neuropathy.
 Additionally, levels of n-6 series fatty acids are high in patients with chronic pain.
 These shows polyunsaturated fatty acids play a vital role in pain regulation.
-Reference: “Unsaturated fatty acids and pain”, published in Biological and Pharmaceutical Bulletin, 2011; 34(8):1174-8.
+Reference: “Unsaturated fatty acids and pain,” published in Biological and Pharmaceutical Bulletin, 2011; 34(8):1174-8.

 Omega 6 produces the inflammatory hormone.
-This hormone is necessary part of the immune system and healing wound or injury.
+This hormone is necessary for the immune system and healing wound or injury.
 Omega-3 has the opposite function that is precursors to the anti-inflammatory compounds.
 Many researchers established the ideal ratio of omega-6 to omega-3 in the diet is between 1:1 and 4:1.
 Reference: “Evolutionary Aspects of the Dietary Omega-6 to Omega-3 Fatty Acid Ratio: Medical Implications.”
 Published in World Review of Nutrition and Dietetics 100 (2009): 1–21.

 The omega number indicates the position of the first double bond.